Thijsq/thijsq.github.io/_posts/2018-02-22-nn-sales-prediction.md

 ### Feature engineering
 Before computing and training our model, we have to look at the distribution of our data.
-In a python dataframe this can be simply be done with the following command.
+In a pandas dataframe this can be simply be done with the following command.
 The pandas dataframe used for this model is named "df".

 ```
 df.describe()